 When you or your household members call for counseling support, you will speak with a licensed counselor who will talk with you about your concerns and, if warranted, refer you to an appropriate counselor near your work or home.
-This benefit provides up to ten face-to-face counseling sessions (five sessions beginning July 1, 2021) per issue with a licensed counselor per year at no cost to you.
+This benefit provides up to five face-to-face counseling sessions per issue with a licensed counselor per year at no cost to you.
 If you require additional counseling, Be Well 24/7 will make every effort to refer you to a counselor in your medical plan.
 Additional counseling would be covered under the terms of the medical plan in which you enrolled, if applicable.
 Contact your specific plan to confirm coverage details.